isomerpages/nlb-learning/_sustainability/Preschoolers/Programmes.md

 ## **Connecting with Nature**
-![Alt text for image on Isomer site](/images/sustainability/Sustainability-Prog-Preschool-01.png) Workshops for children aged 4-6 years to equip them with knowledge and practical skills on conservation and awareness and love of nature.
+![Alt text for image on Isomer site](/images/sustainability/Sustainability-Prog-Preschool-01.png) Workshops for children aged 4-6 years to equip them with knowledge and practical skills on conservation to inspire a love of nature.
 Conducted monthly.

 Click [here](https://go.gov.sg/er-sustainability-progs){:target="_blank"} for the latest programme listings.